 Refined sugar is a potent flavor enhancer.
 It provides a sweet taste that can make products more appealing and enjoyable.
 This is particularly important in foods and beverages where sweetness is a key characteristic, such as in sodas, candies, and desserts.

-However, the health issues of sugar can outweigh its benefits.
+However, the health issues of refined sugar can outweigh its benefits.
 While companies use sugar to make their products more palatable and increase sales, this can also lead to various health concerns.

 2. Improving Texture and Appearance